nv-tlabs/GEN3C/README.md

 ### Example 2: Video to Video Generation
 For video input, GEN3C requires additional depth information, camera intrinsics, and extrinsics.
 These can be obtained using your choice of SLAM packages.
+We recommend using [ViPE](https://github.com/nv-tlabs/vipe).
 For testing purposes, we provide example data.

 First, you need to download the test samples:
 ```bash